octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/0_Summary.md

 {% include toc.html %}

 ## Introduction
-Contributing to Cube U is as easy as 1...2...3!
-This Cube U Quick Start Guide will take you through the process of contributing to
+Contributing to Squirrel U is as easy as 1...2...3!
+This Squirrel U Quick Start Guide will take you through the process of contributing to
-Cube U via the GitHub interface.
+Squirrel U via the GitHub interface.

 ## Prerequisites

 * The only thing you need before you get started is access to GitHub.
 Requesting access is very easy and usually has a very quick turnaround time.
-Just follow the steps under the **Request Access to GitHub (Our Source Code Repository)** section of the **Required Access Requests for CUBE** page for instructions on gaining access.
+Just follow the steps under the **Request Access to GitHub (Our Source Code Repository)** section of the **Required Access Requests for Squirrel** page for instructions on gaining access.
 Under the **Request Description** step, you'll just want to put "Please grant this user access to the BUE organization in GitHub"

 ## Start Contributing Today!

-1. Create ("Fork") a personal copy of Cube U in GitHub
+1. Create ("Fork") a personal copy of Squirrel U in GitHub

 2. Create or update your content